 Harmony Public Schools is excited to announce that all campuses statewide met or exceeded state standards on the annual State of Texas Assessments of Academic Readiness (STAAR) exam.

-- 100% of Harmony Public Schools (HPS) districts were rated Met Standard compared to 95.4% that of all Texas schools.
+- 85.7% of Harmony Public Schools (HPS) districts earned A overall rating compared to 12.8% of all Texas schools.

-- 77% of HPS campuses have earned at least one distinction designation compared to 52% of all Texas campuses.
-Of the 8,757 campuses in Texas, 7,591 (86.7%) were evaluated for at least one distinction designation.
+- 67.9% (36 out of 53) of HPS campuses have earned at least one distinction designation compared to 52.4% of all Texas campuses.

-- 15% of HPS campuses earned distinctions in all seven categories that were evaluated for that campus compared to 2% in Texas.
+- 9.4% (5 out of 53) of HPS campuses earned distinctions in all seven categories that were evaluated for that campus compared to 5.1% in Texas

 To access accountability reports and search for your district/campus, please visit the TEA website, and follow the instructions.